 By the end of June of the first year that the student is matriculated into the graduate program, the student is expected to have chosen a research advisor.
 The student may choose from among those program faculty whose research program is, at that time, supported by extramural funding and who are able to make the long-term commitment expected of a student-mentor relationship.
 Once this has been accomplished and after establishing a tentative research project, the student submits to the Director of the Graduate Program in Neuroscience (GPN) the names of graduate faculty he/she wishes to have serve as members of the student's Thesis Committee.

-The Research Committee consists of the research advisor and at least two other members of the graduate program faculty and one representative from another degree program.
-Members of the committee are appointed by the Dean of the College of Graduate Studies in consultation with the research advisor and the Director of the Graduate program.
-The Research Committee convenes at least twice each year to discuss, plan and review the student's program of research and coursework.
-The Committee is responsible for evaluating the feasibility and merit of the student's research proposal.
+The Thesis Committee consists of the research advisor and at least two other members of the GPN faculty and one member from another graduate program.
+Members of the committee are appointed by the Dean of the College of Graduate Studies in consultation with the research advisor and the Director of the GPN.
+The Thesis Committee convenes at least twice each year to discuss, plan and review the student's program of research and coursework.
+The Thesis Committee is responsible for evaluating the feasibility and merit of the student's research proposal.